humdrum-tools/humdrum-documentation/guide/ch15/index.md

-Are there any diminished octave intervals between any two concurrent notes in any of Beethoven\'s piano sonatas?
+Are there any diminished octave intervals between any two concurrent notes in any of Beethoven's piano sonatas?

 ```bash
 ditto -s ^= sonatas* | hint -a | grep d8